 What is Customer Data Onboarding?
-Plus, 6 Benefits of Automating Your Process
+And How to Automate Your Process

 You've just signed a new customer, and it's time for their data onboarding.
 As the first meaningful interaction with your brand, this is the moment to make a great first impression.

 But most of the time, customer data onboarding isn't a smooth process.
 In fact, over 90% of customers feel that businesses "could do better" when onboarding new customers.

 That's because data onboarding usually involves emailing CSVs back-and-forth with customers to get the right data.
 Then your customer facing teams have to wait on the data and engineering team to clean, validate, and ingest the data into your operational systems.
 This whole process can take weeks or even months to complete.

 Instead of a seamless process, the time-to-value for customers is delayed often leading to frustration, and ultimately, a poor customer experience.